Diamond Equity Research Releases Update Note on ProPhase Labs Inc. (NASDAQ: PRPH)

 -

-ProPhase Labs Projects Significant Growth for Pharmaloz Manufacturing Inc. Through Strategic Enhancements and New Technologies - ProPhase Labs has recently revisited and emphasized the promising future for its CDMO subsidiary, Pharmaloz Manufacturing Inc. The company is anticipating significant revenue and earnings growth for the latter half of 2024 and the entire year 2025 due to strategic enhancements to its production capabilities and the introduction of new automation and energy-efficient technologies.
-These advancements include a liquid fill machine, and a new vacuum pump system expected to reduce water usage by over 96%, alongside a transition to 100% renewable energy usage, positioning Pharmaloz to cater to increasing customer demand.
+ProPhase Labs Projects Significant Growth for Pharmaloz Manufacturing Inc. Through Strategic Enhancements and New Technologies - ProPhase Labs has recently revisited and emphasized the promising future for its CDMO subsidiary, Pharmaloz Manufacturing Inc. The company is anticipating significant revenue and earnings growth for 2H 2024 and the entire year 2025 due to strategic enhancements to its production capabilities and the introduction of new automation and energy-efficient technologies.
+These advancements include a liquid fill machine, and a new vacuum pump system expected to reduce water usage by over 96%, alongside a transition to 100% renewable energy usage.
 ProPhase anticipates that starting in Q3 2024, the projected annual revenue from just one of PMI's improved production lines will range between $14-16 million, with pre-tax net profits expected to reach around $5 million.
-This financial outlook is based solely on the performance of the first upgraded manufacturing line at PMI.
 Additionally, new equipment for a second lozenge manufacturing line is set to potentially double the production capabilities and introduce new product lines, particularly in the fast-growing liquid-filled lozenge market.
 With the introduction of equipment capable of producing liquid-filled lozenges—a rapidly growing market segment—PMI is also enhancing product flavor while maintaining therapeutic integrity.
 This advancement also opens opportunities for PMI to potentially grow its private label business by appealing to larger retailers looking for high-margin, value-added products.
 Moreover, with the scaling up of the CDMO business, the company, in engagement with ThinkEquity as an advisor, expects to explore strategic alternatives for the potential monetization of PMI, thereby generating substantial additional capital to further enhance the company’s growth.
 We hold the belief that Pharmaloz Manufacturing Inc.’s underlying value surpasses the entire current market valuation of ProPhase Labs.
+Historically, ProPhase Labs has demonstrated a successful track record in developing and commercializing new business ventures, as evidenced by its Cold-EEZE and COVID-19 testing operations.
+We are optimistic about the company's ability to achieve incremental growth going forward by extending this strategic approach to its existing business segments.

 -